kubernetes/minikube/site/content/en/docs/Contributing/releasing.en.md

 ## Update Release Notes

-Run the following script to update the release notes:
+Run the following script from your local upstream repo copy to generate updated release notes:

 ```shell
 hack/release_notes.sh
 ```

+Paste the output into CHANGELOG.md.
+See [PR#3175](https://github.com/kubernetes/minikube/pull/3175) as an example.

-You'll need to massage the input in two ways:
+You'll need to massage the output in a few key ways:

-- Remove documentation changes, as they do not ship with the release
-- Remove changes which are not user-facing, such as internal refactors
+- The changelog should only contain user facing change.
+This means removing PR's for:
+  - Documentation
+  - Low-risk refactors
+  - Test-only changes
-- Sort the changes so that the ones which impact users the most come first
+- Sort the changes so that the ones users will want to know about the most appear first
 - Remove bots from the contributor list
-- De-dup names from the contributor list
+- Remove duplicated similar names from the contributor list

 Merge the output into CHANGELOG.md.
 See [PR#3175](https://github.com/kubernetes/minikube/pull/3175) as an example.